Eat wild Alaska seafood for a healthy heart, healthy bones and a powerful brain.

 “Conventional wisdom says that a healthy diet is one that is low in fat and – invariably –short on flavor.
 We beg to differ.
 And so do millions of connoisseurs of Alaska seafood the world over.
 You can study reams of nutritional research.
 Or, simply observe the extraordinary health and longevity of people in countries where seafood is a mainstay of the diet.
 Either way, Alaska seafood is as healthy as it is delicious.”
 (Source: Alaska Seafood Marketing Institute)

 When we eat Wild Alaska Seafood, we feel better.
-Commercial fishing is a physically challenging job, and by eating seafood daily on the boat, Claire and Emma maintain strength and focus.
+Commercial fishing is a physically challenging job, and by eating seafood daily on the boat, we maintain strength and focus.
 Also, this rich source of Omega-3 fatty acids helps our bodies fight against premature aging, keeping our bodies and minds vibrant and youthful.

 The flavor of Alaska salmon depends upon its fat content and the environment in which it matured.
 Alaska’s icy pure waters and the abundance of natural food give Alaska salmon unparalleled flavor.

 Check out the Alaska Seafood Marketing Institute’s Alaska Seafood Nutrition Information chart to find nutritional values and calorie content of Wild Alaska Seafood, giving even more reasons to feel good about eating Wild Alaska Seafood!
 We are proud of our product!

 Sustainably harvested, Alaska's abundant, well-managed commercial salmon fisheries support a thriving commercial fishing and seafood processing industry.
 Anchored in strict conservation practices, delicious Alaska Seafood will be enjoyed for generations to come.